valgaze/publishidea/examples/lambda/README.md

 BOT_TOKEN=__REPLACE__ME__
 ```

-Note: WEBHOOK_SECRET is up to you, incoming requests will be hashed with it, if hash is present on the incoming request & `WEBHOOK_SECRET` is present, the lambda will attempt to validate the request.
+Note: WEBHOOK_SECRET is up to you, incoming requests will be hashed with it, if the hash is present on the incoming request & `WEBHOOK_SECRET` is present, the lambda will attempt to validate the request.
 If it fails to match the request will be rejected

-Note: The `.env` file musts never be aded to source control
+Note: The `.env` file musts never be aded to source control (and there are may ways to supply sensitive data to lambda functions with SST)

 ## 3) Set up your AWS credentials on your machine